ubikasec/ubika-waap-extra/use-cases/Security/reCAPTCHA v3/README.md

 ![](./attachments/subworkflow_settings.png)

-* The field **reCAPTCHA Site secret** is the secret key for your application generated earlier in your reCAPTCHA admin page.
+* The field **reCAPTCHA secret key** is the secret key for your application generated earlier in your reCAPTCHA admin page.
 * The field **Session Cache** is the **Session Cache Profile** to use to store reCAPTCHA's results for the users, it can be created from this menu or from **Policies > Workflows > Sessions Cache Profiles**.
 * The field **reCAPTCHA subrequest host header** should contain the **Host** header for the subrequest made to check user's token.
 * The field **reCAPTCHA subrequest IP/hostname** should contain the IP address or the hostname of the target for the subrequest made to check user's token.